Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-In this step, we have used the \texttt{RF} model trained with the $k$-fingers produced by $\ICFL\comb$ and $k = 5$, which achieves the best scores in the read classification (recall that the \texttt{RF} model with $\CFLICFL\comb$, $\texttt{T} = 30$ and $k = 8$ has achieved the best scores in the $k$-finger classification as described before during Training).
-Such a phenomenon can be explained by reminding that $(i)$ errors in sequencing can modify the resulting fingerprint, making more difficult for the classifier to recognize it, and $(ii)$ the rule-based classifier relies on the classifications of the $k$-fingers in order to classify an entire fingerprint (corresponding to a read).
-By using a lower value of $k$, a higher number of $k$-fingers can be extracted by a single fingerprint.
-In this way, it is more likely that a higher number of $k$-fingers will be correctly classified, since the eventual error should affect a lower number of $k$-fingers.
 We obtained a precision of $0.91$, a recall of $0.77$, and a F-score of $0.82$, instead of precision of $0.85$, a recall of $0.42$, and a F-score of $0.55$ obtained in task T1, by directly using the entire fingerprint as feature vector.
 Such a huge different in the performance can be explaining again by the fact that, in presence of errors, $k$-fingers are able to extract the parts of the fingerprint which are not corrupted, while in the case of the direct classification of the fingerprint, the classifier must infer the read class relying only on a (probably) single corrupted feature vector.